FelixOpolka/FelixOpolka.github.io/_pages/about.md

 social: true
 ---

 Hello, thanks for visiting my website!
-I'm Felix Opolka, an aspiring computer science researcher specialising in **machine learning**.
-Currently, I am a graduate student at the University of Cambridge studying for an MPhil in Advanced Computer Science.
+I'm Felix, an aspiring computer science researcher specialising in **machine learning**.
+Currently, I am a PhD student in Artificial Intelligence at the University of Cambridge.

 I was born and raised in Regensburg, a small town in Bavaria, Germany.
 After attending high school there, I moved to Munich to study Computer Science at the **Technical University of Munich** in 2015.
 During my undergraduate degree, I have developed a strong interest in machine learning and ended up doing research on using machine learning methods for drug discovery and later protein structure prediction in my final year.